Wba-01/Week-14-Homework-Web-Development/README.md

 17. What is the request method?

+>Post

 18. Which header expresses the client's preference for an encrypted response?

+> Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?

+> No, the Session is not restablished yet

 20. What kind of data is being sent from this request body?

+> Login information with username and password

 **HTTP Response**